null-Exception1/rsqr-kv-cache-eviction/README.md

 - Lower aggregate rotation-op count than continuous per-step rotation: `O(1)` amortized per survivor token (one rotation, at window-exit) vs. `O(window_size)` per decode step for continuous rotation.

 **Explicitly not solved, and not claimed as solved:**
 - Tail latency vs. continuous rotation.
-Aggregate compute reduction does not imply lower or even comparable tail latency — this was the open concern; **isolated-rotation-cost measurement now supports the win** (§5.1): batched rotation beat continuous rotation 3.7-4.6x across stream lengths and 1.78-7.00x across eviction-severity settings, with no cliff found at any tested configuration.
+Aggregate compute reduction does not imply lower or even comparable tail latency — this was the open concern; **isolated-rotation-cost measurement now supports the win, with one caveat** (§5.1, §5.2): batched rotation beat continuous rotation 3.7-4.6x across stream lengths, with the advantage growing (not flat) as stream length increases.
+Across eviction-severity settings the advantage held broadly (1.69-6.37x) but was not monotonic — a real dip appeared at the largest tested `evict_every`, so this should be read as "consistently favorable" rather than "cliff-free by construction."
+A separate `survivor_delta` sweep, independent of eviction frequency, found no cliff.
 This is not yet an end-to-end inference-latency measurement (real model, attention, scheduler) — the isolated-cost result is a strong signal, not a final one.
-Candidate mitigations remain relevant for the end-to-end follow-up if it surfaces a real problem the isolated test didn't capture: fusing the boundary rotation into an existing kernel launch (e.g. the attention or cache-write kernel) rather than a dedicated launch, so it inherits the "negligible overhead" behavior reported for fused per-step RoPE (FlashInfer) rather than the overhead-bound risk of small standalone kernels; amortizing the known survivor set over the last few steps before a boundary rather than rotating all of it in one step, since survivors are known in advance (§3.2 step 2); precomputing corrections ahead of the eviction event specifically to reach kernel-launch saturation sooner (§3.4, tested and found not to help in its lookahead-queue form — §5.5); and capping batch size via the Δ/window-size ratio (§5.2, tested — no cliff found) so the worst case stays bounded.
+Candidate mitigations remain relevant for the end-to-end follow-up if it surfaces a real problem the isolated test didn't capture: fusing the boundary rotation into an existing kernel launch (e.g. the attention or cache-write kernel) rather than a dedicated launch, so it inherits the "negligible overhead" behavior reported for fused per-step RoPE (FlashInfer) rather than the overhead-bound risk of small standalone kernels; amortizing the known survivor set over the last few steps before a boundary rather than rotating all of it in one step, since survivors are known in advance (§3.2 step 2); precomputing corrections ahead of the eviction event specifically to reach kernel-launch saturation sooner (§3.4, tested and found not to help in its lookahead-queue form — §5.5); and capping batch size via the Δ/window-size ratio (§5.2 — the `survivor_delta` axis showed no cliff, though it also runs on uncapped survivor accumulation, an open issue in its own right) so the worst case stays bounded.
 - Bump severity is expected to scale with survivor density per eviction event and inversely with window size — smaller windows mean more frequent boundary crossings, which could raise bump frequency enough to erode or reverse the aggregate-compute advantage.
 Flagged as a real risk, not yet quantified.
 - Raw-shadow-copy memory overhead: bounded (only flagged survivors carry a shadow copy, not the whole window), but not yet accounted for numerically.